-This week, we continue our four(and a half)-part (I, II, III, IVa, IVb) look at pre-modern iron and steel production.
+This week, we continue our four(and a half)-part (I, II, III, IVa, IVb, addendum) look at pre-modern iron and steel production.
 Last week, we looked at how a blacksmith reshapes our iron from a spongy mass called a bloom first into a more workable shape and then finally into some final useful object like a tool.
 But as we noted last week, the blacksmith doesn’t just need to manage the shape of the iron, but also its hardness and ductility.

 As we’ll see this week, those factors – hardness and ductility (and a bunch of other more complex characteristics of metals which we’re going to leave out for simplicity’s sake) – can be manipulated by changing the chemical composition of the metal itself by alloying the iron with another element, carbon.
 And because writing this post has run long and time has run short, next week, we’ll finish up by looking at how those same factors also respond to mechanical effects (work hardening) and heat treatment.

 As always, if you like what you are reading here, please share it; if you really like it, you can support me on Patreon.
 And if you want updates whenever a new post appears, you can click below for email updates or follow me on twitter (@BretDevereaux) for updates as to new posts as well as my occasional ancient history, foreign policy or military history musings.